This notice is formerly known as the Prohibited Use Policy.

 - includes links that are unclear, obscured, misleading, deceptive, or malicious;

-- is designed, laid-out, or composed in a manner that obscures the content's intent;
+- is designed, laid-out, or composed in a manner that obscures the content's intent or origin;

 - is designed, laid-out, or composed in a manner designed to optimize search engine rankings;